rovin-ms/aks-secure-baseline/04-networking.md

      * `appGwPublicIpAddress` - The Public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
      * `clusterVnetResourceId` - The resource ID of the VNet that the cluster will land in.
 E.g. `/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00`
      * `nodepoolSubnetResourceIds` - An array containing the subnet resource IDs of the AKS node pools in the spoke.
-E.g. `["/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes"]`
+E.g. `["/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes"]`  TODO: Multiple output
+     * TODO: SUBNET FOR IMAGE BUILDER

 #TODO ^^ show the multiple responses (and updates names)

-1. Update the shared, regional hub deployment to account for the requirements of the spoke.
+1. Update the shared, regional hub deployment to account for the requirements of the spokes.

    > :book: Now that their hub has its first spoke, the hub can no longer run off of the generic hub template.
 The networking team creates a named hub template (e.g. `hub-eastus2.json`) to forever represent this specific hub and the features this specific hub needs in order to support its spokes' requirements.
 As new spokes are attached and new requirements arise for the regional hub, they will be added to this region-specific template.